fabmas/certlc/README.md

 *Download a [Visio file](./.media/certlc.vsdx) of this architecture.*

-The Azure environment in question comprises the following Platform as a Service (PaaS) resources: a Key Vault, an Event Grid System topic, and an Automation Account exposing a webhook targeted by the Event Grid.
-It is assumed that an existing Public Key Infrastructure (PKI) infrastructure, consisting of an Enterprise Certification Authority joined to an Active Directory domain, is already in place for this scenario.
+The Azure environment in question comprises the following Platform as a Service (PaaS) resources: a **Key Vault**, an **Event Grid System topic**, and an **Automation Account** exposing a webhook targeted by the Event Grid.
+It is assumed that an existing Public Key Infrastructure (PKI) infrastructure, consisting of a Microsoft Enterprise Certification Authority joined to an Active Directory domain, is already in place for this scenario.

 > [!NOTE]
 > ***aggiungere da qualche parte che una volta scaricato il certificato sul client, deve essere rifatto il binding con il servizio che lo usa ad esempio IIS***